 - Is this item more popular than another item?

 When you add up the answers to these questions, some records have a stronger or weaker relevance.
-It’s what ultimately determines the order of the results.
+This is what determines the order of the results.

-At Algolia, we think you can’t build high-end search without excellent user experience.
-This is why we give you everything you need to build an as-you-type search experience with instant results.
-We believe users greatly benefit from seeing nicely formatted search results with images and highlighted text instantly on their screen, rather than having to submit their search and wait around.
-We call this “search at the speed of thought”, not only to be catchy but to express how vital visual immediacy is to the decision-making process.
+You can’t build high-end search without excellent user experience.
+This is why Algolia provides you with everything you need to build an as-you-type search experience with instant results.
+Users greatly benefit from seeing well formatted search results with images and highlighted text instantly on their screen, rather than having to submit their search and wait for results.
+This is “search at the speed of thought”.
+Visual immediacy is vital to the decision-making process.

 - Indexing your data into Algolia

 - Configuring relevance and ranking settings

-To help you build the best solution as quickly and frictionlessly as possible, we provide a family of UI/UX libraries called InstantSearch.
-InstantSearch offers a full set of UI components that you can use on any web, mobile, or voice application.
-In minutes, you get a fully-functional search UI.
+To help you build the best solution as quickly and with as little friction as possible, Algolia offers a family of UI/UX libraries called InstantSearch.
+InstantSearch offers a full set of UI components that you can use on any web, mobile, or voice app.
+In minutes, you get a fully functional search UI.
 You can use the InstantSearch widgets out-of-the-box, or fully customize them to match your needs.

 Building excellent search is also about refining it based on how users interact with it.
-To help with it, we provide constant and reliable feedback.
+Algolia’s analytics provide constant and reliable feedback.
 This is crucial to know whether your search solution is achieving your goals.
 Algolia provides such feedback by capturing user activity and giving you the ability to track click and conversion events, perform A/B testing, and personalize relevance.